📋 Compliance & Permits Guide

 When Permits Are Required

-• Structural repairs or modifications to rafters/trusses
+• Structural repairs or changes to rafters, trusses, decking, or other load-bearing components

 Common Exemptions